polkadot-fellows/RFCs/text/0173-check-created-at-height.md

 This RFC proposes two additions to prevent transaction replay attacks that arise from Polkadot's account reaping mechanism:

-1. A `created_at_height` field (`u32`, block height) added to per-account storage, set to the current block height whenever an account is created (or re-created), and defaulting to zero for genesis and pre-upgrade accounts.
+1. A `created_at_height` property (`u32`, block height) associated with every account, set to the current block height whenever an account is created or re-created, and exposed via a dedicated runtime API.
+This RFC defines the semantics and interface of this property without prescribing its storage implementation.
 2. A new `CheckCreatedAtHeight` transaction extension whose sole value is `created_at_height` carried as an **implicit** (additional-signed) field, mixed into the transaction signature without increasing the extrinsic's encoded size.

-Together these changes ensure that a transaction is cryptographically bound to a specific lifetime of its sender account.
-If the account is reaped and subsequently re-funded, `created_at_height` changes and all previously signed transactions become permanently invalid, eliminating replay attacks and simplifying transaction-tracking APIs for DApps and indexers.
+Together these changes ensure that a signed transaction is cryptographically bound to a specific lifetime of its sender account.
+If the account is reaped and subsequently re-funded, `created_at_height` changes and all previously signed transactions become permanently invalid, eliminating replay attacks.
+As a consequence, for signed and general transactions, the transaction hash becomes a safe unique identifier, and the triple `(account_id, created_at_height, nonce)` also becomes a reliable canonical identifier: both of which simplify transaction-tracking APIs for DApps and indexers.

 ## Motivation